1. Favourite knob or fader or switch on a piece of gear and why?

 8. What’s the most annoying piece of gear you have, that you just can’t live without?

-9. Most surprising tip/trick/technique that you’ve discovered about a bit of kit?
+9. Most surprising tip or trick or technique that you’ve discovered about a bit of kit?

 Artist or Band name?